+LastPass.
 I have been using LastPass Pro for several years and swear by it.
 The free version is good, but the Pro version is cheap and I think the extra features are worth every penny.
-It remembers all of your visited websites and their passwords and fills in the password automatically when you visit them again (very nice!).
+It remembers all of your visited websites and their passwords, and fills in the password automatically when you visit them again (very nice!).
 It can generate, enter, and remember random passwords.
 It even recognizes most password-entry and password-change situations and offers to do them for you.
 You also can view and edit your password vault.
 Importantly, it also works on every browser that I have tried it with; just add it as a plugin or addon using the browser’s menu.
 Another big plus is that LastPass keeps your password vault in the cloud, so you can access it from any device with internet access once the software is installed on that device.
-Be sure and protect your password manager with a strong password that you can remember (see below for advice on how).
+That way you are always working from the same password list.
+(One drawback: It is supposed to work with Android, but I cannot get it to do so; that could be just me.)
+Be sure and protect your password manager with a strong password that you can remember (see below for tips on how).